-The Sacred Valley of the Incas is a very beautiful & historic place whichever tour you take but in an effort to offer extra value and something unique to Escaped to Latin America we have developed a dairy and corn farm tour with farmhouse lunch which also includes a brief look at a small Inca ruin people never normally see.
+The Sacred Valley of the Incas is a very beautiful & historic place whichever tour you take but in an effort to offer extra value and something unique to Escaped Travel we have developed a dairy and corn farm tour with farmhouse lunch experience where you meet and eat with the family.
 You will also visit the Sacred Valley favorites of the bustling market at Pisaq, an animal rescue sanctuary and also have a guided tour of the very impressive Ollantaytambo site too.
 This tour is included where there are 4 or more people in your group as the farm has a minimum requirement.

 Getting the bulk of the distance out-of-the-way first we travel 1.45 hours from Cusco to Ollantaytambo.
 This is an attractive little town located at the western end of the Sacred Valley.
 The town has been built on top of original Inca foundations and is the best surviving example of Inca town planning.
 The town is divided in canchas (blocks) which are almost entirely intact.
 Each cancha has only one entrance (usually a huge stone doorway) which leads into a central courtyard.
 The houses surround the courtyard.
 The town is located at the foot of some spectacular Inca ruins which protected the strategic entrance to the lower Urubamba Valley.